JoeHEZHAO/expert_traj/README.md

-# Where are you heading?
+# ICCV 2021: Where are you heading?
 Dynamic Trajectory Prediction with Expert Goal Examples

 This repository contains the code for the paper **[Where are you heading?
 Dynamic Trajectory Prediction with Expert Goal Examples]()**.
 Accepted to [ICCV 2021](http://iccv2021.thecvf.com/home)